-These procedures apply to Governing Body and all of its Committees.
+These procedures apply to the Board of Trustees and all of its Committees.

-1. Meetings of all Committees will be scheduled annually in advance, to allow the orderly conduct of business through to meetings of Governing Body.
+1. Meetings of all Committees will be scheduled annually in advance, to allow the orderly conduct of business through to meetings of the Board of Trustees.

 2. In the case of a Committee which has no lay members, an agenda paper and supporting papers for each meeting will be sent to each member not later than the third working day before the scheduled meeting and normally five working days before.
 If a Committee has lay members, an agenda paper and supporting papers for each meeting will be sent to each member not later than the fifth working day before the scheduled meeting and normally seven working days before.
 This applies to ordinary and extraordinary meetings.